brandnewbox/PHP-Picture-Resizer/README.md

 1. Repeat this step again with a different name for your output bucket (like 'my-resized-images').

 #### Create an IAM User to access those buckets

+The PHP script requires credentials for a user that can access both buckets created above.
+For security purposes we are only going to give the user access to these buckets (and not carte blanche access to all of our S3 buckets)

 1. Open the the **[AWS Management Console](https://aws.amazon.com/console/)**.
 1. Click on the **Services** dropdown in the upper-left corner and then click on **IAM** under the Security, Identity & Compliance heading.